Franciscowxp/Small_component/README.md

 * #### Back-end

-        This component use flask as the back-end,you cant see more details in FileUpload.py file,also you cant rewrite the back-end in other language
+        This component uses flask as the back-end,you can see more details in FileUpload.py file,also you can rewrite the back-end in other language.